bcolby45/LiveBot/README.md

 10. In your powershell or cmd window, type in "npm start"
 11. The OBS browser source should connect to the server automatically.
 You are now good to go!

+More info about the the Live Comments API is available here: https://developers.facebook.com/docs/graph-api/server-sent-events/endpoints/live-comments/